April 2010 Gardens Illustrated arrives in the mailbox.

 The show was held in an Orange County mall, the South Coast Plaza.
 If retail therapy is your thing, this mall is the Dr. Freud’s couch of retail therapy.
 Yves St. Laurent, Tiffany’s, Dolce Gabana, etc. The garden show seemed a hobbyist affair, with a focus on stands filled solely with Japanese maples, or table […]

 We had ferocious, 30-knot winds Wednesday.
-All night the old wooden house was buffeted and storm-tossed, creaked and groaned, and the wind chimes clanged like alarm bells.
+All night the old wooden house was buffeted and storm-tossed, creaking and groaning like she was about to slip her foundation moorings.
+The wind chimes clanged like alarm bells.

-Couldn’t sleep past 4 a.m. because I just had to check for damage.
-No trees or big branches brought down, but there were some stalks of alstroemeria flattened, [...]
+I couldn’t sleep past 4 a.m. because I just had to check for damage.
+No trees or big branches were […]

 Some plants never live up to their catalogue descriptions.